Why write an engineering internship resume?

 - Current Location

-Including contact-specific information (such as your email ID & mobile number) gives a recruiter the means to get in touch with you.
+Including contact information (such as your email ID & mobile number) gives a recruiter the means to get in touch with you.

 Using this information, a recruiter can reach you via a formal email or a phone call.
 As such, you need to be extremely careful while filling these details in your engineering internship resume